seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 She is damned for it.

 **SALANIO**
-That’s certain, if the devil may be her judge.
+That's certain, if the devil may be her judge.

 **SHYLOCK**
 My own flesh and blood to rebel!